syl20bnr/spacemacs/contrib/org/README.md

 For supporting chinese, you need install some chinese fonts.
 For example, in debian or ubuntu, you can run `sudo apt-get install fonts-wqy-microhei fonts-wqy-zenhei` .

+To use it, you just need insert `#+LATEX_CLASS: article` in to the front of your article.

 ## Key bindings

 ### Org with evil-org-mode